Make a claim of exemption for a bank levy

 If you have a hearing, it is your job to prove to the court that you qualify for an exemption.
 To do this:

-• Tell the court how it will be impossible for you to pay for your family's basic needs if the money is taken from your paycheck.
+• Tell the court how it will be impossible for you to pay for your family's basic needs if the money is taken from your bank account or your paycheck.
 The other side may say it is not true.

 • Bring evidence that shows you can't afford to have the money taken.
 This might be your paychecks, bank statements, and bills.

 After hearing from both sides, the court will decide whether to grant your claim or not.
-If you win, the court will order the sheriff to stop or reduce the garnishment and return the exempt money.
+If you win, the court will order the sheriff to return the exempt money.

 success alert banner: